george-pc/jmeter-jdbc-test-framework/README.md

 ## Important Note

 DO NOT PUT YOUR SENSITIVE LOGIN/CREDENTIALS OR ANY SUCH SENSITIVE INFO NEITHER IN PROPERTIES/JMETER TEST PLAN OR ANY SUCH FILE.
+CHECK THE .gitignore file as we avoid some sensitive info to be checked in.

 ## DISCLAIMER
-This is just a sample collection that can be used for jmeter testing, so please check the parameters and use properly as improper setting can overload/damage the system
+This is just a sample collection that can be used for jmeter testing, so please check the parameters and use proper reasonable values as improper setting can overload/damage the system
+Do not test directly on some production system without verification as the system can be overloaded if proper values are not set.

 ## STEPS TO RUN USING WRAPPER SCRIPT - OPTIONAL